Using Your Speaking to Make a Difference

 YOU’VE GOT THE POWER TO CHANGE THE WORLD

-The Los Angeles Times used to run a dynamic ad that celebrated "the Power of One," stirring people to action by exemplifying numerous instances of individuals who have effected change.
+The Los Angeles Times used to run a dynamic ad that celebrated “the Power of One,” stirring people to action by telling about many instances of individuals who have effected change.

-One very powerful tool we have for fomenting change is the power to speak.
-Many of you ask how you can practice your new skills.
-Why not hone those skills on subjects that inspire your passion, and that have the potential for making even a small change in our society's status quo?
+A powerful tool we all have for creating change is the power to speak.
+A great way to hone your speaking skills is to talk about subjects that inspire your passion, and that have the potential for making a change in our society’s status quo.

 Consider some of the issues that concern you the most.
 Do you have personal experience or special knowledge of any of those?
 Or, better yet, in what ways do your experience and knowledge dovetail with those issues?
 There is some way that what you know and who your are intersects with at least one of those issues.